IMS-MAXIMS/openMAXIMS/README.md

-openMAXIMS - Home of the openMAXIMS PAS / EPR
+openMAXIMS - Home of the openMAXIMS PAS/EPR
 =============================================

 ---